caddyserver/website/src/docs/markdown/v2-upgrade.md

 See [install instructions](/docs/install#linux-service) for details.

 ## Plugins

 Plugins written for v1 are not automatically compatible with v2.
 Many v1 plugins are not even needed in v2.
 On the other hand, v2 is way more easily extensible and flexible than v1!

 If you want to write a plugin for Caddy 2, [learn how to write a Caddy module](/docs/extending-caddy).

 ### Building Caddy 2 with plugins

-Caddy 2 does not (yet) have a public build server and interactive download page like v1 did.
-We're working on it.
-In the meantime, our [builder tool](https://github.com/caddyserver/xcaddy) may be helpful.
+Caddy 2 can be downloaded with plugins at the [interactive download page](https://caddyserver.com/download).
+Alternatively, you can use our [builder tool](https://github.com/caddyserver/xcaddy) to compile Caddy 2 with plugins yourself.
 It simply automates the instructions in Caddy's [main.go](https://github.com/caddyserver/caddy/blob/v2/cmd/caddy/main.go) file.

-We'll also be working on the new website some more so that plugins can be registered and indexed and easily found.

 ## Getting help